eeseandevcenter/sgmycamserver/README.md

 ## Open resources out from LTA Singapore used
 Starting from 8/2/2024, the request link for the bus-stops codes will be replaced to the following source: <a target="_blank" href="https://data.busrouter.sg/v1/stops.json">https://data.busrouter.sg/v1/stops.json</a>

+## Skip function updated
+Starting from 19/2/2024, all request for the endpoints except /bus-stops can have a skip header included to retireve more data.
+Through this, 500 data per-request can be ignored.
+Read the DataMall PDF Document(Page 7) from LTA to get more informations.

 The resource is from the following GitHub Project: <a target="_blank" href="https://github.com/cheeaun/arrivelah">arrivelah</a> .